konradsopala/devrel-notebook/DevrelThoughts/Notes.md

 - Not everything of value can be measured
 - To become better and advance in devrel world, I need to think in terms of product
 - Talk about your career development plans whenever you feel like doing so
+- When making products we should think about them that what we deliver is a finished even when delivery is incremental